faykarr/learn-mvc-js/README.md

 # Simple Fullstack JS Todo List App
 This is a simple fullstack todo list app built with Node.js, Express, and MongoDB.
 It uses the EJS templating engine to render the views on the server side.
-This project was built to practice fullstack development with Node.js and Express and assignment for the mini-project of MSIB 6 at PT Otak Kanan.
+This project was built to practice fullstack development with Node.js and Express for assignment for the mini-project of MSIB 6 at PT Otak Kanan.

 ## Installation
 1. Clone the repository